Liddington Castle

-Liddington Castle, locally called Liddington Camp, is a late Bronze Age and early Iron Age univallate hillfort in the English county of Wiltshire, and a scheduled monument.
+Liddington Castle, locally called Liddington Camp, is a late Bronze Age and early Iron Age univallate hillfort in Liddington parish in the English county of Wiltshire, and a scheduled monument.

 Description

 The site is on a commanding high point close to the Ridgeway and covers an area of 3 ha.
 Liddington Castle was one of the earliest hillforts in Britain, with first occupation dating to the 7th century BC.
 The earthworks consist of a relatively simple oval bank of timber and earth fronted by a ditch, with opposing causewayed entrances on the east and west sides.
 The western entrance was later blocked off and the eastern one may have been lined with sarsen stones.
 A palisade of wooden posts may have lined the top of the bank.
 During a later phase the bank and ditch were improved and a rampart of dumped chalk, excavated from the enlarged ditch, increased the height of the bank.